strapi/documentation/developer-docs/latest/deployment/heroku.md

 });
 ```

-And finally we just need to set the environment variable in Heroku for the `HEROKU_URL`.
+You will also need to set the environment variable in Heroku for the `HEROKU_URL`.
 This will populate the variable with something like `https://your-app.herokuapp.com`.

 ```bash
 heroku config:set HEROKU_URL=$(heroku info -s | grep web_url | cut -d= -f2)